monfresh/ohana-sms/README.md

    Sorry, no results found.
 Please try again with a different ZIP code or category.
    ```

 4. Send `1`.
-You should get more details about Rosener House.
+You should get more details about Rosener House
+(short description, phone, and address).

 5. You can now send a different result number to see details about another location.